Scheifele scores winner, Jets rally to beat Ducks 4-3 in OT

+WINNIPEG, Manitoba (AP) -- Even though they're out of the playoff picture, Mark Scheifele and the Winnipeg Jets are still fighting hard to play spoiler.

-WINNIPEG, Manitoba (AP) -- Dustin Byfuglien tied the score with 12 seconds left in regulation and assisted on Mark Scheifele's 30th goal this season at 3:34 of overtime, rallying the Winnipeg Jets to a 4-3 victory over the playoff-bound Anaheim Ducks on Thursday night.
+Dustin Byfuglien tied the score with 12 seconds left in regulation and assisted on Scheifele's 30th goal this season at 3:34 of overtime, rallying the Jets to a 4-3 victory over the playoff-bound Anaheim Ducks on Thursday night.

+''There's still things to play for,'' said Scheifele, who has 30 goals for the first time in his four-year NHL career. ''Obviously, the playoffs are out of reach but there's still lot of things to fight for.
+Guys fight for jobs, guys showing what they're made of, and they definitely showed it tonight.''

 Winnipeg scored twice in the final 8:25 of the third period to pull even.
 Following a coach's challenge by Randy Carlyle of the Ducks, it was determined that Byfuglien's jam job in the crease was indeed a good goal.